Prag8855/aab/content/guides/losing-your-job.md

 - **Everyone else**
     You need the *Ausländerbehörde*'s permission to start a new job.
 After you get a job offer, you must [change your residence permit](https://service.berlin.de/dienstleistung/326856/en/).
 This can take a few months.

-If you are not sure, ask an immigration lawyer.
+If you can't find a job in 3 to 12 months, your residence permit expires, and you must leave Germany.
+There are ways to stay longer.
+You can get a language course visa and stay up to 12 months longer.[^29] Your spouse can get a work visa and sponsor your family reunion visa.[^35]

 **[Where to get immigration help ➞](/guides/questions-about-berlin#immigration-questions)**

 ### Family reunion visa

-If your spouse has a [family reunion visa](/glossary/Family%20reunion%20visa), it's tied to your residence permit.
-If they qualify, they switch to a [work visa](/glossary/Work%20Visa) or a [[Blue Card]].[^35]
+If your spouse and children have a [family reunion visa](/glossary/Family%20reunion%20visa), it's tied to your [residence permit](/glossary/Aufenthaltstitel).
+If you can stay in Germany, they can stay in Germany.

+If your spouse is employed, you can switch roles: your spouse gets a [work visa](/glossary/Work%20Visa), [freelance visa](/glossary/Freelance%20visa) or [[Blue Card]], and you get a family reunion visa.[^35]

 ### EU citizens and permanent residents